10 Sex Tips for New ParentsRelationships

 Although these conversations might not be the most comfortable to have at first, Winston emphasizes that these feelings are totally normal and that it’s critical that couples give themselves the chance to talk about how they’re feeling about sex after childbirth.
 “Have conversations about what’s going on to share feelings that come up,” she says.
 “It’s important for partners to be able to acknowledge that’s how they feel so that resentments don’t build up between them.”

 While hormonal and physiological factors play a major role in a woman’s loss of libido after childbirth, stress and exhaustion can also be significant contributing factors.
-Caring for a new baby is big job and it’s natural for women to feel drained and overwhelmed.
+Caring for a new baby is a big job and it’s natural for women to feel drained and overwhelmed from stress and a lack of sleep.
 If that’s the case, couples need to work together to find ways to give the new mom a break.

 “The more the woman feels supported the more likely she is to want to connect to her partner physically,” Winston explains.
 “Partners of women who’ve just given birth need to understand that foreplay now involves doing the dishes and cooking dinner or taking the baby out and letting her take a bath.
 The more her well is filled up the more she’s going to have to give back to her partner.”